150 comments

 Of course that's not ideal, but it's not too bad in an era where the core count of high end CPUs continues to creep upwards.

-• quotemstr 5 hours ago ago
+• quotemstr 2 months ago ago

 The solution to this particular vulnerability is intuitive to me: snapshot the current privilege level when we enqueue a branch predictor update and carry that snapshot along with the update itself as it flows through the processor's internal buffers.
 Same problem you might have in software and the same solution, yes?

-• wbl 2 hours ago ago
+• wbl 2 months ago ago

 That actually doesn't work.
 The evaluation of the branch condition may be at some point far away from where the privilege update is recognized and executed.
 There is no current state to update, it's only recognized in retrospect what the state was.
 And carrying along data is pricey in a CPU: the instruction pointer isn't even available because of this.